 Pin Oak Bonsai Tree, scientific name Quercus palustris, is a deciduous tree with a unique crown in that its bottom branches point downward.

-It has medium gray, lightly furrowed bark and dark green foliage that has attractive red-brown fall color.
+It has medium gray, lightly furrowed bark and dark green foliage that has an attractive red-brown fall color.
 This hardy tree needs to be grown outdoors.

 Scientific name: Quercus palustris